home-assistant/home-assistant.io/source/_components/camera.abode.markdown

 The `abode` security control panel platform allows you to control your [Abode](https://goabode.com/) alarms.

-This component will automatically add `Secure Barriers` configured in your Abode account.
+This component will automatically add `Cameras` configured in your Abode account.
+You can request a new still image capture by passing the `entity_id` of your cameras to the [capture_image service](/components/abode/#capture_image).

 The requirement is that you have setup your [Abode hub](/components/abode/).